 Mis-sold pension advice can come in a number of ways, the most common being:

 Any recommendations to move away from the safe haven and guarantees of defined benefit schemes offer can only be made once a significant amount of research has been done.
 The FCA have been resolute in their message – transferring out of defined benefit pension scheme is rarely advisable.

 Find out more

 A vast array of these types of schemes exist, all offering the promise of alluringly high returns.
 Unfortunately, many have delivered nothing other than misery and the loss of some or all of the initial investment.
 Scammers have used a number of pension vehicles such as SIPPs, SSASs and Retirement Benefit Schemes.

 Defined contribution schemes

 Again, less scrupulous advisors have often focused on alleged poor performance of existing pension arrangements and recommended alternative, far riskier solutions.
-This may go hand in hand with the recommendation of a SIPP, SASS or a newly formed Retirement Benefit Scheme.
+This may go hand in hand with the recommendation of a SIPP, SSAS or a newly formed Retirement Benefit Scheme.